python/cpython/Doc/reference/compound_stmts.rst

 class and instance variables are accessible through the notation "``self.name``", and an instance variable hides a class variable with the same name when accessed in this way.
 Class variables with immutable values can be used as defaults for instance variables.
-For new-style classes, descriptors can be used to create instance variables with different implementation details.
+For :term:`new-style class`\es, descriptors can be used to create instance variables with different implementation details.

 .. rubric:: Footnotes